 Note: Each case is different and depends upon the date of offense or offenses, where the perpetrator has been living, the law in your state at the time of offense, and changes that may have occurred since this writing.
 Explore the Statute of Limitations with law enforcement, prosecution and or civil attorneys.

 If you participate in a sport organization that is a member of a national governing body recognized by the U.S. Olympic Committee and you need to make a report, click here to fill out the Sexual Misconduct Incident Reporting Form sent to SafeSport.
 Learn more here about what happens after you report here.

-We are not lawyers, the information on this website does not constitute legal advice, and the information on this website in no way creates an attorney-client relationship between The Army of Survivors, its employees, Board Members, or other affiliates.
+We are not lawyers, and the information on this website does not constitute legal advice.
+The information on this website in no way creates an attorney-client relationship between The Army of Survivors, its employees, board members, or other affiliates.
 We encourage you to contact a lawyer to discuss your complaint or potential lawsuit.